 This recipe is inspired by Chef Brad Farmerie, who calls his mother's Thanksgiving cheesecake recipe a "home run" to pumpkin pie.
 I used chef Farmerie’s technique but changed some ingredients, some added and some omitted.
 I used Dulce de Leche instead of sugar to add a caramel flavor, added orange zest, vanilla and orange extracts, which I like with pumpkin and omitted egg yolks in the Pumpkin Mousse.
-I also made the cake in an 8-by 8-inches glass baking dish instead of 9-by-13-inch baking dish (I like a tall Holiday cake) but I recommend making the cake in a spring form; it will look even better and easier to cut.
+In the original recipe the cake was baked in 9-by-13-inches Pyrex baking dish, but I recommend making the cake in a spring form; it will look beautiful and make slicing the cake a lot easier.
 Try it as a decadent alternative to pumpkin pie. —Kukla

 For the Crust

 • 1/2 cup (1 stick) melted unsalted butter, plus more, for pan

 • 1 3/4 cups graham cracker crumbs